2. Attachment and Trust Instead Of Goodies

 From time to time, the politicians in Switzerland are discussing a general «leash obligation», which I can very well understand.
 With such obligation, however, one would punish the wrong end of the leash for the lack of knowledge, skills and attitude with the dog owners.
 It would neither be correct, nor species-appropriate.

-The German Philosopher Richard David Precht says correctly: «There are two categories of animals.
-One of them believes there are two categories of animals, and the other one has to suffer from that belief»
+«There are two categories of animals.
+One believes that there are two categories of animals, and as a result the other category has to suffer.»